Leaked OnlyFans? How to Get Your Content Removed

 - Automated monitoring - Services like CopyrightShark scan continuously

-How Do I Remove Leaked Content from Telegram and Discord?
+How do I remove leaked content from Telegram and Discord?

 Telegram and Discord are where a lot of OnlyFans content spreads.
 Both have DMCA processes on paper.
 In practice?
 Results vary wildly based on how you file, whether you follow up, and sometimes just luck.